wecarsoniv/augmented-pca/README.md

 ## Documentation

-Documentation for APCA is available on this (documentation site)[].
+Documentation for APCA is available on this [documentation site]().

 Provided documentation includes:

 * Motivation - Motivation behind the APCA model and the different approximate inference strategies.

-* Model formulation - as well as more in-depth mathematical model description.
+* Model formulation - Overview of different models and approximate inference strategies as well as more in-depth mathematical descriptions.

-* Tutorials - Step-by-step guide on how to use the different offered Augmented PCA model.
+* Tutorials - Step-by-step guide on how to use the different offered APCA model.

-* Examples -
+* Examples - Use case examples for the different models.

 ## Dependencies

-The APCA library is written in (Python)[https://www.python.org/], and requires Python >= 3.6 to run.
+The APCA library is written in [Python](https://www.python.org/), and requires Python >= 3.6 to run.
 APCA relies on the following libraries and version numbers:

 * Python >= 3.6
 * NumPy >= 1.19.2